stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 Then, about 1910, a fellow too young to recall the old horrors made a trip to the shunned spot and found nothing at all.

-  By 1915 the acute dread and wild legendry of &rsquo;91 had largely faded into the commonplace and unimaginative ghost-tales at present surviving&mdash;that is, had so faded among the white people.
+  By 1915 the acute dread and wild legendry of '91 had largely faded into the commonplace and unimaginative ghost-tales at present surviving--that is, had so faded among the white people.
 On the nearby reservation were old Indians who thought much and kept their own counsel.
 About this time a second wave of active curiosity and adventuring developed, and several bold searchers made the trip to the mound and returned.
-Then came a trip of two Eastern visitors with spades and other apparatus&mdash;a pair of amateur archaeologists connected with a small college, who had been making studies among the Indians.
+Then came a trip of two Eastern visitors with spades and other apparatus--a pair of amateur archaeologists connected with a small college, who had been making studies among the Indians.
 No one watched this trip from the village, but they never came back.
-The searching-party that went out after them&mdash;among whom was my host Clyde Compton&mdash;found nothing whatsoever amiss at the mound.
+The searching-party that went out after them--among whom was my host Clyde Compton--found nothing whatsoever amiss at the mound.

   The next trip was the solitary venture of old Capt.
 Lawton, a grizzled pioneer who had helped to open up the region in 1889, but who had never been there since.
 He had recalled